-E) Solid Waste Reduction, Storage and Collection and Disposal
+E) Solid Waste Reduction, Storage and Collection, and Disposal

-- (1) Litter Abatement - (a) The Concessioner must develop, promote, and implement a litter abatement program and provide litter free messages on appropriate materials and in appropriate locations. - (b) The Concessioner must keep all Concession Facilities free of litter, debris, and abandoned equipment, vehicles, furniture, and fixtures. - (c) The Concessioner must provide an effective system for the collection, storage, and disposal of solid waste generated by its facilities and services, and the solid waste generated by the visiting public at Concession Facilities. - (d) To prevent pest attraction and breeding, all solid waste from the Concessioner's operations must be adequately bagged, tied, and stored in sealed containers. - (e) Solid waste collection and disposal must be conducted on a schedule approved by the Service, at a collection rate as necessary to prevent the accumulation of waste. - (f) The Concessioner is responsible for keeping the loading zone in front of the dumpster accessible and free of parked vehicles. - (g) The Concessioner must remove from the Area at its own expense all solid waste that is not recycled and all materials not permitted in Service dumpsters such as discarded appliances, scrap building materials, tires, mattresses, large pieces of metal or wood, and hazardous materials. - (h) The Concessioner must store and cover any debris generated by construction projects, either in-house or by independent contractors, to prevent broadcast by the wind, weather, or wildlife and must remove such debris from the Area for appropriate disposal as soon as possible.
-Disposal of construction debris in the Area is prohibited.

-(i) The Concessioner must maintain and regularly empty any cigarette receptacles within its Concession Facilities.
+- (1) Litter Abatement - (a) The Concessioner must develop, promote and implement a litter abatement program and provide litter free messages on appropriate materials and in appropriate locations. - (b) The Concessioner must keep all Concession Facilities free of litter, debris, and abandoned equipment, vehicles, furniture, and fixtures. - (c) The Concessioner must provide an effective system for the collection, storage and disposal of solid waste generated by its facilities and services as well as the solid waste generated by the visiting public at Concession Facilities.
+In executing this responsibility, the Concessioner may use the services of an independent contractor or may request the assistance of the Service on a reimbursable basis. - (d) To prevent pest attraction and breeding, all solid waste from the Concessioner's operations must be adequately bagged, tied and stored in sealed containers. - (e) Solid waste collection and disposal must be conducted on a schedule approved by the Service, at a rate of collection as necessary to prevent the accumulation of waste. - (f) The Concessioner is responsible for keeping the loading zone in front of the dumpster accessible and free of parked vehicles. - (g) The Concessioner must remove from the Area at its own expense all solid waste that is not recycled and all materials not permitted in Service dumpsters such as discarded appliances, scrap building materials, tires, mattresses, large pieces of metal or wood and hazardous materials. - (h) The Concessioner must store and cover any debris generated by construction projects, either in-house or by independent contractors, to prevent broadcast by the wind, weather, or wildlife, and must remove such debris from the Area for appropriate disposal as soon as possible.
+Disposal of construction debris in the Area is prohibited. - (i) The Concessioner must maintain and regularly empty any cigarette receptacles within its Concession Facilities. - (2) Receptacles - (a) The Concessioner must locate its solid waste containers (i.e., cans, "roll-off" containers/dumpsters, etc.) conveniently and in sufficient quantity to handle the needs of its operations.

-(2) Receptacles

-- (a) The Concessioner must locate its solid waste containers (i.e., cans, "roll-off" containers/dumpsters, etc.) conveniently and in sufficient quantity to handle the needs of its operations.
 The Concessioner must not allow waste to accumulate in containers to the point of overflowing.
-Under no circumstances is it acceptable to place solid waste outside or near a dumpster. - (b) Outdoor receptacles must be waterproof, bear and vermin-proof, and covered with working lids.
-Indoor receptacles should be similarly constructed based on use (i.e., food waste versus office trash). - (c) The Concessioner must keep its receptacles clean, well maintained, painted in Service-approved colors, and serviceable; containers must be clearly signed; sites must be free of spills, waste, and odors.
-All solid waste containers must remain closed when containers are not in use. - (d) Concessioner bulk solid waste storage/accumulation facilities must be screened from the public.

-(3) Solid Waste Source Reduction and Recycling
+Under no circumstances is it acceptable to place solid waste next to or near a dumpster. - (b) Outdoor receptacles must be waterproof, bear and vermin-proof, and covered with working lids.
+Indoor receptacles should be similarly constructed based on use (i.e., food waste versus office trash). - (c) The Concessioner must keep its receptacles clean, well maintained, painted in Serviceapproved colors, and serviceable; containers must be clearly signed; sites must be free of spills, waste, and odors.
+All solid waste containers must remain closed when containers are not in use. - (d) Concessioner bulk solid waste storage/accumulation facilities must be screened form the public. - (3) Solid Waste Source Reduction and Recycling